-Federal Register Notice that carriers will need to test 50 percent of their drivers for drugs in calendar year 2020.
-This is an increase from 2019, when carriers were required to randomly test 25 percent of their drivers for drugs.
-The reason for the change
+Federal Register Notice that carriers will need to in calendar year 2020.
+This is an increase from 2019, when carriers were required to randomly test 25 percent of their drivers for drugs. test 50 percent of their drivers for drugs

 Under §382.305, the FMCSA Administrator can drop the random drug testing percentage to 25 percent if the industry is below a one percent positive test rate for two consecutive years (this is based on the reports that certain carriers are required to file).
 However, if the rate goes above one percent for one year, the percentage must be raised to 50 percent.
 For calendar year 2018 (the most-recent year full data is available), the industry exceeded the one percent, leading to the change to back to 50 percent for 2020.

 The testing percentage for the industry was 50 percent for many years.
 FMCSA dropped the required percentage to 25 percent in 2015 for calendar year 2016, and it remained there until now.
 Before 2016, the testing rate was 50 percent.

 The percentage of drivers a carrier must test randomly for alcohol has not changed.
 For calendar year 2020,